Wesley Hsu: Notable cases

 In 2009, Hsu prosecuted Michael Barrett, who pled guilty to secretly filming ESPN reporter Erin Andrews while she was nude.
 Barrett was accused of altering peepholes in the doors of two hotel rooms.

 In 2010, Hsu prosecuted Gilberto Sanchez, who was accused of pirating the movie The Wolverine.

 In 2015, Hsu prosecuted Hunter Moore, who pled guilty to federal computer hacking and identity theft charges for hiring another man to hack into e-mail accounts to steal nude photos that were later posted on his website.
 Moore created the site IsAnyoneUp.com, which allowed for widespread publication and dissemination of revenge porn.

 Federal judicial service

 On December 21, 2022, President Joe Biden announced his intent to nominate Hsu to serve as a United States district judge of the United States District Court for the Central District of California.
 On January 23, 2023, his nomination was sent to the Senate.
 President Biden nominated him to the seat vacated by Judge Virginia A. Phillips, who assumed senior status on February 14, 2022.
 On February 15, 2023, a hearing on his nomination was held before the Senate Judiciary Committee.
 On April 20, 2023, his nomination was reported out of committee by a 13–8 vote.
 On May 3, 2023, the United States Senate invoked cloture on his nomination by a 54–45 vote.
 Later that day, his nomination was confirmed by a 53–43 vote.
 He received his judicial commission on May 12, 2023.

+Notable rulings

+On May 12, 2025, Hsu ruled in favor of an environmental groups challenging the US Forest Service's decision to not provide Endangered Species Act protections to the Joshua tree, stating “that the Service has not provided a rational explanation as to why climate change alone does not threaten the species to become threatened or endangered.”

+Hsu was a member of a three-judge panel that oversaw a challenge to California's congressional districts as implemented by Proposition 50 in response to the mid-decade redistricting in Texas.
+On January 14, 2026, Hsu was part of the 2–1 majority decision upholding the constitutionality of the California map, rejecting claims by the California Republican Party and the US Department of Justice under President Donald Trump that the map was racially gerrymandered.